 Chapter P3.1 What is electric charge?
-(GCSE Physics only, NOT combined science)
+(21st Century GCSE Physics only, NOT combined science)

 1. Be able to describe the production of static electricity, and sparking, by rubbing surfaces, and evidence that charged objects exert forces of attraction or repulsion on one another when not in contact.

-2. Be able to explain how transfer of electrons between objects can explain the phenomena of static electricity.
+2. Be able to explain how transfer of electrons between objects can explain the phenomenon of static electricity.

-3. Be able to explain the concept of an electric field and how it helps to explain the phenomena of static electricity.
+3. Be able to explain the concept of an electric field and how it helps to explain the phenomenon of static electricity.

-Chapter P3.2 What determines the current in an electric circuit?
-(Combined Science Chapter P3.1)
+Chapter P3.2 What determines the current in an electric circuit? (and Combined Science Chapter P3.1)

 1. Be able to recall that current is a rate of flow of charge, that for a charge to flow, a source of potential difference and a closed circuit are needed and that a current has the same value at any point in a single closed loop.